tnear/sql/Between.md

 ```

 ### Date example: return dates between Jan 1, 2010 and February 28, 2010
-This works with textual dates because when the schema saves dates in the format `yyyy-mm-dd`.
+This works with textual dates when the schema saves dates in the format `yyyy-mm-dd`.

 `> sqlite3 tutorial/media.db`
 ```sql